 Mr Roland Mayer-Frei added that it is important to indicate which of the 14 actions from the ERA Action plan will be chosen for the WG Danube Region in ERA.
 Ms Lubica Pitlova agreed and said it will be described in the outline of this WG in the proposed template.

 Mr Miroslav Vesković stressed the importance of including young people in the PA7 working groups.
 For example, the winners of the Danubius Young Scientist award.
 There are already around 100 young awardees.
 Some of them are now very experienced in governing projects or different institutions.
 He suggested to find the way for including them in the PA7 working groups.
 Mr Vesković also introduced a concept of the Quintuple Helix which suggests that interactions between different groups are happening in natural environment.
 Therefore, the Quintuple Helix includes Quadruple Helix model surrounded by the natural environment and society.
-This approach should be part of all WGs.
+This approach should be a part of all WGs.
 One of the examples of such model in the Danube region is Danube Future project which covers cooperation of different stakeholders in the higher education and research area, but also considers social and natural environment.

 Ms Lubica Pitlova said that the WG leaders will receive the template to indicate WGs goals, linkages with actions and also questions for discussions from the presentation.

 Ms Martina Hartl presented current activities of the WG on DFCN and steps for the implementation of PA7 actions from the new Action plan.
 She reported that the 2nd Multilateral call for the DR is successfully implemented.
 It was a positive experience with high interest of researchers.
-The next call will be in 2022.
+The next call will/shall be open in 2022.
 Ms Hartl also presented main conclusion of the 3rd Report from on the implementation of EU macro-regional strategies and the embedding challenge.
 She explained concrete steps and ideas which the WG on DFCN will take in order to contribute to the relevant actions and their targeted activities (ppt available).

-Ms Mihaela Florea noted that the DSP strongly supports PACs in their activities, so if there is some point in the process of the WGs revitalization process in which the DSP can provide further support, the PA7 team is welcome to contact the DSP.
+Ms Mihaela Florea noted that the DSP strongly supports PACs in their activities, so if there is some point in the process of the WGs revitalization (process) in which the DSP can provide further support, the PA7 team is welcome to contact the DSP.

 State of the art of the MRSs survey on Remote schooling and survey on H2020 (non)participation in the Danube region